NastaranT/rhodium-swmm/README.md

 Coming soon

 ## Data
-The subfolders of data for the stylized problem are described below. the data folder is located in example/example_module/data.
+The subfolders of data for the stylized problem are described below.
+The data folder is located in `/example/example_module/data/`.

 ### Input data
 swwm_data